futurice/vor/3d-models/3d-iot-component-models/README.md

-# 3D Models of Components
+# 3D Internet of Things (IoT) Models of Components

 These may be used in planning and combining assemblies.
 Please add parts you use so that others may benefit.